Josh Garrett

-Josh Garrett is an American athlete, hiker and veganism activist.
+Josh Garrett (born 1982) is an American athlete, hiker and veganism activist.
 In 2013 he set a world record for the overall fastest known time for a thru hike of the Pacific Crest Trail, which traverses the American Cordillera of the United States from Campo, at the Mexican border, to Manning Park in British Columbia.

 Life

 Garrett was born in Los Angeles in 1982.
 He attended and competed for Santa Monica College in 2001, placing in the state's top 10 for the 1500-meter run.
 He has a Master's Degree in Exercise Science from Long Beach State University and works as an exercise physiology teacher and cross country coach at Santa Monica College.